SolaceLabs/solace-iot-reference-architecture/docs/index.md

 export VMR_EDGE_NODES=1 # <[0...MAX_BRIDGE] # of edge VMRs, 0 means core only>
 export AWS_ELB=N        #   <[Y|N|ELB_NAME]Front VMRs with AWS Elastic_LOAD_BALANCER, there create new or use existing ELB_NAME>
 ```
+##Now proceed to create an AMI instance from which to launch
+# Specify Ubuntu as your test/bootstrap server, following steps are specific to Ubuntu
 ![]({{ site.baseurl }}/Solace_testing_in_AWS/docs/images/CreateInstance1.png)

+# Use instance size that best fits your testing needs, smallest for quick tests, or match VMR instance size
 ![]({{ site.baseurl }}/Solace_testing_in_AWS/docs/images/CreateInstance2.png)

+# The Advanced Details section is where you spacify your previously defined init.sh
 ![]({{ site.baseurl }}/Solace_testing_in_AWS/docs/images/CreateInstance3.png)

+# You can specify a security group, name tag etc. for this instance or just use defaults.
+Then specify same PEM file as above
 ![]({{ site.baseurl }}/Solace_testing_in_AWS/docs/images/UsePem.png)

  Now you can see your instance being created on console with public IP